What’s the deal with a circle circumscribed around a quadrilateral?

 - If the quadrilateral is a trapezoid with one pair of parallel sides, it’s cyclic only if the non‑parallel sides are equal in length.

-- use software (GeoGebra, Desmos) for a quick visual confirmation—just input the vertices and let the program draw the circumcircle.
+- take advantage of software (GeoGebra, Desmos) for a quick visual confirmation—just input the vertices and let the program draw the circumcircle.

 FAQ